 Geospatial Media’s “Geospatial Industry Outlook” review analyzed the geospatial industry for the first time, identified problems and prospects for this area, and compiled a ranking of countries by how extensively they use geospatial data to solve various problems.
-Needless to say, Russia’s positions are not the highest, but specialists there also took note of the importance and need for development of this sphere.
-At the moment, the inclusion of a special section on them in the program of the “Digital Economy of the Russian Federation” contributes to a serious step towards more extensive development and use of geospatial data in Russia.
+Needless to say, Russia’s positions are not the highest, but specialists there also took note of the importance and need for the development of this sphere.
+At the moment, the inclusion of a special section on them in the program of the “Digital Economy of the Russian Federation” contributes to a severe step towards more extensive development and use of geospatial data in Russia.

 - quick reaction to problems and breakdowns of technical means involved in solving various state tasks;

-- • visualization of the activity of the population in social networks during an emergency or any crisis, necessary to help rescue teams;
+- visualization of the activity of the population in social networks during an emergency or any crisis, necessary to help rescue teams;

 Judging by the development trends, the rate of building up databases with geospatial data will only increase.
-Such data will never lose its relevance, because on their basis it is possible to make the most optimal decisions in many areas of activity.
+Such data will never lose its relevance because on their basis it is possible to make the most optimal decisions in many areas of activity.

-Banks also trying to keep up.
+Banks are also trying to keep up.
 For example, applications can recommend the nearest ATM or branch to the customer.
 Also, geospatial data is used to track lost cards.

 The options for using geospatial information are extensive.
-For example, the telecommunications industry can use it to track the coverage of subscribers, places with unstable signal, poor Internet access, time and profiles of users with unstable connections to quickly resolve issues, identify the time of maximum and minimum network load in different locations to redistribute traffic.
+For example, the telecommunications industry can use it to track the coverage of subscribers, places with an unstable signal, poor Internet access, time and profiles of users with unstable connections to quickly resolve issues, identify the time of maximum and minimum network load in different locations to redistribute traffic.
 Another possibility is the regulation of user outflow.
 For example, if you know that the subscriber has changed his place of residence, then you can recommend him more suitable services.
-Advertisers and marketers are also interested in using geospatial data will be only happy to offer their products and services to potential customers, say, when it is in close proximity to them.
+Advertisers and marketers are also interested in using geospatial data will be only happy to offer their products and services to potential customers, say, when it is close to them.

 Thus, the demand for data is quite large, and companies are already actively using existing tools for analyzing geospatial data.
 It is the reason that forced us to implement support for extracting geospatial data on our platform.
 Right now you can use the functions of direct and reverse geocoding, obtaining polygons of areas and much more.
 More details about the new functionality you can find in the following section of our documentation: Working with geospatial data.